aroberge/friendly-traceback-docs/docs/html/_sources/beginner.rst.txt

 Summary
 -------

-You can run Python programs by typing ``python ...`` in a terminal or by using and editor with a built-in menu for running Python programs.
+You can run Python programs by typing ``python ...`` or ``python3 ...`` in a terminal or by using and editor with a built-in menu for running Python programs.

-In the early part of this documentation, the examples I will use will be mostly done using ``python ...`` in a terminal.
+In the early part of this documentation, the examples I will use will be mostly done using ``python ...`` in a Windows terminal.
 Even if this is not the way that you normally run Python programs, it would be most helpful if you tried to follow along by doing something similar to what I show.